quartzmo/google-cloud-go/internal/postprocessor/librarian/generator/README.md

-# Go Client Library Generator
+# Go GAPIC Librarian

-This document describes the Go Client Library Generator, a containerized application that serves as the Go-specific component within the reimagined Librarian pipeline.
-Its primary responsibility is to generate high-quality, release-ready Go client libraries based on API definitions.
+This document describes the Go GAPIC Librarian, a containerized application that serves as the Go-specific code generator within the Librarian pipeline.
+Its responsibility is to generate release-ready Go GAPIC client libraries based on googleapis API definitions.

-This generator adheres to a strict container contract defined by the central Librarian tool, ensuring a modular, maintainable, and secure generation process.
-It is a direct implementation of the principles laid out in the [Librarian CLI: Reimagined](http://goto.google.com/librarian:cli-reimagined) design.
+This generator adheres to the container contract defined by the central Librarian tool.
+It is an implementation of the [Librarian CLI: Reimagined](http://goto.google.com/librarian:cli-reimagined) design.

 ## Overview

 The Librarian pipeline delegates language-specific tasks to dedicated container images.
-This `generator` is the official image for Go.
+This project provides the container image for Go.
 The central Librarian tool is responsible for orchestrating the overall workflow, which includes:

 1. Reading configuration from a `state.yaml` file in the target language repository.
 2. Preparing the necessary inputs (API source files, configuration).